Codecademy/docs/content/rust/concepts/operators/operators.md

 ## Logical Operators

-Logical operators are used to combine or modify two or more boolean expressions, and returns true only when all conditions are true, otherwise returns false.
+Logical operators are used to combine or modify two or more boolean expressions, and return true only when all conditions are true, otherwise return false.
 Rust provides three main logical operators:

 - `&&`